ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Microsoft recommends using all the above methods, however if this is not possible the Agency should use the DNS lookup method and at least one of the other methods available at [https://docs.microsoft.com/en-us/azure-advanced-threat-protection/atp-nnr-policy](https://docs.microsoft.com/en-us/azure-advanced-threat-protection/atp-nnr-policy).

-#### Design Decisions

-The tables below describe the Azure ATP design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.

-##### Additional Azure ATP Design Decisions for hybrid implementations
+Table 116 Additional Azure ATP Design Decisions for hybrid implementations

 Decision Point | Design Decision | Justification
 --- | --- | ---